-The details: The Canada Emergency Response Benefit (CERB) provides $2,000 a month for up to four months (between March 15 and October 3) to anyone who’s lost 100% of their income.
-(Note that while you’ll get the full amount now, it will be counted as income when you file your taxes next year.)
+The details: The Canada Emergency Response Benefit (CERB) will provide $2,000 a month.
+Initially, this had been set up for four months (between March 15 and October 3) for anyone who’s lost 100% of their income.
+The government has recently announced they are looking to extend this benefit beyond October 3 (Note that while you’ll get the full amount now, it will be counted as income when you file your taxes next year.)
 Find out if you meet the requirements by applying here.

 What it means: This one can get a bit confusing, but let’s use our hypothetical family to make sense of it all.
 As a freelancer, Lin wouldn’t typically qualify for EI.
-But because the CERB is an entirely different benefit, Lin will receive $2,000 a month until October 3.
+But because the CERB is an entirely different benefit, Lin will receive $2,000 a month.
 When this program originally launched, it was for people who were earning no income.
 As of April 15th though, these rules have changed so that people can still benefit if they earn less than $1,000 per month.
 That means Lin could still take some earnings (up to $1,000 a month) and still be eligible for CERB benefits.
-After October 3, if she’s still not working, she can then apply for EI.
+After CERB is over, if she’s still not working, she can then apply for EI.

 Already receiving EI because you’re unemployed or have taken parental leave?
 Continue collecting these benefits.
-If EI ends before October 3 and you’re still not working because of COVID-19, you can then apply for CERB.
+If EI ends before the CERB benefit is over (currently October 3rd) and you’re still not working because of COVID-19, you can then apply for CERB.
 If you’ve already applied for EI due to COVID-10, you won’t need to reapply for CERB either.
 The government will automatically evaluate which program is right for you.